rust-lang/blog.rust-lang.org/posts/2023-12-18-survey-launch.md

 layout: post
 title: "Launching the 2023 State of Rust Survey"
 author: The Rust Survey Working Group
-description: "Share your feedback with the eighth edition of the State of Rust Survey"
+description: "Share your experience using Rust in the eighth edition of the State of Rust Survey"
 ---

 It’s time for the [2023 State of Rust Survey](https://www.surveyhero.com/c/4vxempzc)!